-Babies who breastfeed for at least 3 months may have a lower risk of type 1 diabetes, and may be less likely to become obese as adults.
-Some research links early exposure to cow's milk and cow's milk-based formula to type 1 diabetes.

-Studies also show that women who had gestational diabetes who breastfeed have improved pancreas function.
+- Some research links early exposure to cow's milk and cow's milkbased formula to type 1 diabetes.
+Babies who breastfeed for at least 3 months may have a lower risk of type 1 diabetes.
+They also may be less likely to become obese as adults. - Studies show that women who had gestational diabetes who breastfeed have better pancreas function.
 This may reduce their chances of developing diabetes later in life.
-Having gestational diabetes is a risk factor for developing type 2 diabetes.

-Some women say they have better overall health and need less insulin during breastfeeding.
+Having gestational diabetes is a risk factor for developing type 2 diabetes. - Some women say they have better overall health and need less insulin during breastfeeding.
 This could be because their body is adjusting naturally to its changes after the baby is born.
 In fact, there is a sharp drop in a woman's need for insulin within just hours after giving birth.
 The stress-busting hormone (oxytocin) that a woman's body releases during breastfeeding can also help a diabetic mother feel better, both physically and emotionally.